 Trauma Center Statistics

-- Falls remain the greatest cause of traumatic injury among patients at the trauma center, accounting for 37 percent of cases — closely followed by motor vehicle crashes (23 percent) in 2016.
+- Falls remained the greatest cause of traumatic injury among patients at the trauma center, accounting for 42% of cases — closely followed by motor vehicle and motorcycle crashes (26%).

-- Most patients (64 percent) in 2016 arrived at the Trauma Center via advanced life support transport (paramedic).
+- Most patients (56%) in 2016 arrived at the Trauma Center via advanced life support transport (paramedic).

 Regional System of Care